 Dr Simon Evans, Deputy Editor, Carbon Brief

 Can the energy transition help rather than hurt the most vulnerable households and communities?
 Some say the ‘spiralling costs’ of net zero will hit the poorest hardest.
-But if the right steps are taken, we can deliver cheaper energy bills, greener jobs and healthier communities – and make sure nobody is left behind.
+But if the right steps are taken, we can deliver cheaper energy bills, greener jobs and healthier communities.
+And critically ensure that nobody is left behind.

-We speak to experts Diana Fox Carney and Simon Evans to find out whether we can simultaneously go through the energy transition whilst addressing wider issues of inequality – looking at examples from countries across the world who are doing it well so far, and the key pitfalls to avoid.
+We speak to experts Diana Fox Carney and Simon Evans to find out whether we can simultaneously go through the energy transition whilst addressing wider issues of inequality.
+We look at examples from countries across the world who are doing it well so far, and the key pitfalls to avoid.

 ABOUT OUR GUESTS